 However, anyone who experiences intrusive thoughts that cause regular or severe distress should see a doctor or therapist.
 These professionals can help the person understand what is causing the thoughts and how to treat them.

-A person can find useful contacts on the National Institute of Mental Health website.
+A person can find useful contacts on the

 The Substance Abuse and Mental Health Services Administration provide a treatment service locator.